Chapter 19

 To see this let us read from,

 "[3] Or don't you know that all of us who were baptized into Christ Jesus were baptized into his death?
 [4] We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.
 [5] If we have been united with him like this in his death, we will certainly also be united with him in his resurrection.
 [6] For we know that our old self was crucified with him so that the body of sin might be done away with, that we should no longer be slaves to sin-- [7] because anyone who has died has been freed from sin.
 [8] Now if we died with Christ, we believe that we will also live with him.
 [9] For we know that since Christ was raised from the dead, he cannot die again; death no longer has mastery over him.
 [10] The death he died, he died to sin once for all; but the life he lives, he lives to God.
-[11] In the same way, count yourselves dead to sin but alive to God in Christ Jesus.
-[12] Therefore do not let sin reign in your mortal body so that you obey its evil desires.
-[13] Do not offer the parts of your body to sin, as instruments of wickedness, but rather offer yourselves to God, as those who have been brought from death to life; and offer the parts of your body to him as instruments of righteousness.
-[14] For sin shall not be your master, because you are not under law, but under grace."
+[11] In the same way, count yourselves dead to sin but alive to God in Christ Jesus

 Let us notice the following verses,

-3 … Those baptized into Christ Jesus were baptized into His death, that is our old self was crucified with Him.
+3 … Those baptized into Christ Jesus were baptized into His death, that is our old self was crucified with Him, that is the one void of the Holy Spirit.

-4 … We, that is our old self, was buried with Him in the waters of baptism.
+4-5 … We, that is our old self, were buried with Him in the waters of baptism.
 We did this so as Jesus was raised from the dead, we also may now live a new life.

-6-7 … So that we should no longer be slaves to sin, our old self was crucified and buried with Jesus Christ.
+6-7 … So that we should no longer be slaves to sin, our old self, the one void of the Holy Spirit, was crucified and buried with Jesus Christ.
 Hence, those who have been born again of the Holy Spirit and baptized into Jesus Christ have been set free from the power of sin.
+That is, we are now a new creation with two natures: (1) our sinful nature and (2) the Holy Spirit.

 11 … We are to consider ourselves dead to sin but alive to God in Christ Jesus.
-This leaves us with the question of: "How?"
+This leaves us with the questions of: "How?"
 "How does one do this?"
-The answer to this question lies in the principle by which the Apostle Paul lived his life.
-It is recorded for us in,
+The answer to these questions lies in the principle by which the Apostle Paul lived his life.
+Paul’s principle is recorded for us in,

 Galatians 2:20